Dogs are allowed on The Colorado Trail, except for six miles of Segment 1.

 There are alternate starting points for Trail users wanting to travel with their dogs beyond the first six miles.
-One of the most popular is the Indian Creek Trailhead, which is accessible via Colorado Highway 67 west of Sedalia.
+The most popular is the Indian Creek Trailhead, which is accessible via Colorado Highway 67 west of Sedalia.
 After 4.4 miles, the Indian Creek Trail connects to the CT near the midpoint of Segment 1.
-Click the right-hand map or here to view a map and guide for this alternative route.
+Click the map below or here to view a map and guide for this alternative route.

 Other options are to skip Segment 1 altogether or arrange to join up with your dog at the beginning of Segment 2 at the South Platte River Bridge Trailhead.